Home EurAsian Region

-Russia has reportedly moved some elements of its formidable S-500 air defense system to Crimea.
+Russia reportedly moved some elements of its formidable S-500 air defense system to Crimea.
 After successful Ukrainian attacks on the S-400 missile system, questions are being raised about whether Russia is exposing its still combat-untested, cutting-edge resource by putting it in the possible range of Ukrainian strikes.

 Russia is known to have just one active S-500 regiment, comprising just two battalions with two air-defense batteries each.
 Details of what elements have been moved are not clear.
 Air-defense systems of this type have several operational components, including command posts, radars, and launchers.